 - Higher input impedance for sensitive sensors

-C. Pin Count Constraints
+C. Pin count constraints

 The ESP32 has limited package pins.
 Espressif needed to balance between GPIO count and other dedicated functions (power, crystal, flash, etc.).
 Making some pins input-only was a practical trade-off.